Citroen e-Dispatch electric van: price, specifications, pictures and details

 The e-Dispatch is powered by a 134bhp electric motor with maximum torque of 260Nm.
 Top speed in each of the three driving modes (Eco, Normal and Power) is 80mph.
 Normal optimises both range and performance, while Power aims to offer the same performance as Normal mode when the van is fully loaded.
 Eco limits motor torque and power, as well as the heating and air-conditioning, in order to maximise range.

-The e-Dispatch will be offered with a choice of two batteries: a 50kWh model returning up to 148 miles of range, or a 75kWh version capable of 211 miles on a single charge.
+The e-Dispatch is offered with a choice of two batteries: a 50kWh model returning up to 148 miles of range, or a 75kWh version capable of 211 miles on a single charge.
 The 50kWh battery is available with the 'XS' and 'M' body sizes, while the 75kWh option can be specified with the 'M' and 'XL' sizes.

 The smaller 50kWh battery takes seven-and-half hours to charge from a 7.4kW home wallbox, or four hours and 45 minutes from an 11kW commercial three-phase power supply.
 Rapid charging from a 100kW public charging point takes just 30 minutes.
 Charging times for the larger 75kWh battery are just under 11-and-a-half hours from a home wallbox, seven hours from a commercial supply and 45 minutes from a public rapid charger.